 Large storage capacity Saving valuable space Environmentally safe Highly automated

-For potato starch storage there are basically two methods: big bags, piled up in warehouses or automated handling in automated silo systems.
-Big bag storage combines relatively low CapEx with high OpEx.
-This means less capital expenditure on infrastructure but higher operating costs due to labor and material handling equipment such as trucks, forklifts and more.
-The fully automated Eurosilo combines relatively high initial investment (CapEx) with low operational costs throughout its entire lifespan of over 30 years.
-Next to the financial aspect, the limited space at plant sites and the degree of deterioration over an extended storage period are vital aspects for today’s producers.
+The heart of the matter is that the big bag solution brings relatively low CapEx with high OpEx.
+This means less capital expenditure on infrastructure but higher operating costs due to labor and material handling equipment such as trucks and forklifts and more.
+The automated silo system on the other hand combines relatively high initial investment (CapEx) with ongoing low operational costs.
+Besides the financial aspect, essential considerations are also the limited space at plant sites and the degree of deterioration over an extended storage period.

 The world’s largest potato starch storage in Karup

 With the successful installation of the second Eurosilo in Karup, one of the production sites of KMC, the world’s largest potato starch storage facility has been realized.
 With more than 60 potato-based products and over 90% worldwide export of its production, KMC is a leading producer, owned by starch potato farmers.

 The automated 88.500 m3 potato starch silo in Karup is the latest of no less than five Eurosilos that were built for KMC at different production sites in the last 7 years.
 The huge storage capacity enables KMC to bridge the gap between seasonal production and changing market situations.
 The key to this advantage is large volumes.
 This requires proven technology to safely store potato starch for an extended period of time.
 Fully enclosed storage in a Eurosilo keeps the potato starch in perfect moisture free condition with wooden cladding on the concrete silo wall.
 The automated infeed and output is handled by the Eurosilo system, using the propriety central shutter column and rotating screw conveyors to move the potato starch.